q231950/the-stubborn-network/README.md

 if processInfo.testing == true {
-    /// The session is persistent, which means that stubs are stored let urlSession = StubbornNetwork.makePersistentSession()
+    /// The session is persistent, which means that stubs are stored let urlSession = StubbornNetwork.makePersistentSession() }

-    /// `.playback` is the default, so after recording you can remove the following line or set it to .playback urlSession.recordMode = .record
-}

 let networkClient = NetworkClient(urlSession: urlSession)